-One of Simon Templar’s favourite suits to wear when travelling to climates warmer than Great Britain’s is a light brown worsted three-piece suit.
+One of Simon Templar’s favourite suits to wear when travelling to climates warmer than Great Britain’s is a fawn worsted gabardine three-piece suit.
 Roger Moore wears this suit tailored by Cyril Castle in many episodes of The Saint‘s fifth series, including the final episode of that series featured here titled “The Gadic Collection” when Templar travels to Istanbul.
 The suit jacket resembles others that Moore wears in this season of The Saint.
 The jacket is a button three, and the lapels roll gently at the top button.
 The jacket is cut with natural shoulders and a draped chest, which gives the suit a more relaxed look for the warmer climate.
 The flapped hip pockets are slanted, and the breast pocket has a flap to give this suit a sportier look, whilst narrow lapels and narrow pocket flaps reflect the contemporary 1960s trends.
 The jacket has turnback “gauntlet” cuffs with a large single button, and there are double vents at the rear.

 Under the jacket Moore wears a button six waistcoat, and he fastens all six buttons.
 Unlike most other waistcoats in The Saint, which have a straight bottom, this waistcoat has the traditional pointed bottom.
 The waistcoat also has notched lapels and four welt pockets.
 The back of the is in a medium brown lining and has a waist-adjusting strap.
 Though three-piece suits are often associated with increased formality, a waistcoat is just as appropriate with a dark city worsted as it is with a sportier suit like this lightweight brown suit.